Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Revisiting the BFT-CUP Model

 \subsection{The Fault Threshold's Role in the BFT-CUP Model}

 In the three algorithms presented to solve consensus in the authenticated BFT-CUP model, the only place where the fault threshold is used is in the Sink algorithm (Algorithm~\ref{alg:sink:known:f}).
-In that algorithm, each process requires knowing the value of~$f$ in order to identify the sink and terminate the algorithm.
-Consequently, the lack of access to $f$ may lead to the following scenarios: \begin{enumerate*}[label=(\alph*)] \item the Sink algorithm does not terminate, \item multiple subsets of the sink might declare themselves as the sink, or \item a subset of non-sink members might declare themselves as the sink. \end{enumerate*} As processes require to discover the sink to solve consensus, the Termination property of consensus is violated if the first scenario happens.
-If the second and third scenarios happen, the Agreement property of consensus can be violated as each sink can solve consensus independently of other processes.
+In that algorithm, each process requires knowing~$f$ in order to identify the sink and terminate the algorithm.
+Consequently, the lack of access to $f$ may lead to the following issues: \begin{enumerate*}[label=(\alph*)] \item the Sink algorithm does not terminate, \item multiple subsets of the sink might declare themselves as the sink, or \item a subset of non-sink members might declare themselves as the sink. \end{enumerate*} As processes must discover the sink to solve consensus, the Termination property of consensus is violated if the first scenario happens.
+If the second and third scenarios happen, the Agreement property of consensus can be violated as members of each sink can solve consensus independently of other processes.